Bet on every NFL Week 10 game at best betting sites, top betting apps

-How, where to bet on NFL Week 10: Best betting apps, sites, promos for Ravens-Vikings, Patriots-Buccaneers
+How, where to bet on NFL Week 10: Best betting apps, promos, sites for Ravens-Vikings, Patriots-Buccaneers

 Here's how to bet on the Week 10 NFL schedule, including Bears vs. Giants and 49ers vs. Rams

 The Week 10 NFL schedule continues with a Sunday slate that features 12 games, including Colts (-6.5) vs. Falcons, Bears (-5) vs. Giants, and Buccaneers (-2.5) vs. Patriots.
 Tampa Bay (6-2) vs. New England (7-2) is the matchup with the best combined records this week, as the Patriots try to extend their six-game winning streak.
 Sunday Night Football pits the Chargers (-2.5) vs. Steelers, while Monday Night Football is Packers (-1.5) vs. Eagles.
-The highest over/under for total points scored on Sunday is 50 points in Dolphins vs. Bills.
+The lowest over/under for total points scored on Sunday is 37.5 points in Browns vs. Jets and Jaguars vs. Texans.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 10 can read more below, along with picks for some of the biggest games.